mesosphere/spark-build/docs/user-docs.md

 ## Install

 To start a basic Spark cluster, run the following command on the DCOS CLI.
 This command installs the dispatcher, and, optionally, the history server.
-See "Custom Installation," below, to install the history server. <!-- add anchor link -->
+See [Custom Installation](#custom) to install the history server.

     ```bash
     $ dcos package install spark